|Free eBook: Feeling Trapped

 Her tomb is at Monte Cassino.

-Nun with crozier and crucifix; nun with dove flying from her mouth.Things to Do:
+Symbols and Representation: Nun with crozier and crucifix; nun with dove flying from her mouth; dove; lily

 - Make an altar hanging or window transparency in the shape of a dove to honor St. Scholastica.

-- If you are traveling to Italy try to visit St. Benedict's Abbey of Monte Cassino.
+- If your travels ever take you to Italy, try to visit St. Benedict's Abbey of Monte Cassino.
 Here is a YouTube video with more pictures.
 If not, make a virtual visit.

 - Learn how to prayerfully read Sacred Scripture in this article, Lectio Divina: Daily Information for a New Life by Fr.
 Adam Ryan, O.S.B.